Garfield: A Tail of Two Kitties: Plot

-In the grand estate, Garfield receives a great deal of special treatment, including a butler and a group of four-legged followers, lead by Prince's loyal bulldog servant, Winston.
-Winston convinces the animals to tolerate and protect Garfield in order to prevent Lord Dargis from getting his hands on the estate, which he plans to turn into a SPA resort by demolishing the area and slaughtering the animals.
+In the grand estate, Garfield receives a great deal of special treatment from both Smithee and Prince's farm animal followers led by his loyal bulldog majordomo, Winston.
+He then sings a song about his new life, and it samples the theme song from The Jeffersons.
+Garfield convinces his fellow animals to tolerate and protect him in order to prevent Dargis from getting his hands on the estate, which he plans to turn into a resort by demolishing the area and slaughtering them all.
 With Garfield's presence, Dargis thinks Prince has returned and fears that the solicitors will not sign the estate over for him.
-He makes many attempts to kill Garfield, but fails every time due to the animals interfering.
-Garfield befriends the animals and teaches them how to make lasagna while Prince learns how to be an ordinary pet.
-Despite both of them enjoying their new lifestyles, they soon begin to missing their old lives, Garfield especially after overhearing the animals complaining about his slobby and selfish attitude for a royal cat.
+He makes many attempts to dispose of Garfield, but fails every time due to the animals interfering.
+Garfield befriends the animals and teaches them how to make lasagna, while Prince learns how to be an ordinary pet.
+Despite them both enjoying their new lifestyles, they soon begin to miss their old lives, Garfield especially after overhearing the animals complaining about his slovenly and greedy demeanour.

-Eventually, Garfield and Prince meet each other for the first time after both attempting to return to their old lives.
-Garfield, having understand of what is at stake for Prince and his subjects, convinces them to help him defeat Dargis.
+Garfield and Prince eventually meet each other face to face after both attempting to return to their old lives.
+Garfield, having understood what is at stake for Prince and his subjects, convinces them to help him defeat Dargis.
 Jon and Odie discover the mix-up and go to the castle, which Liz is coincidentally visiting.

-Garfield and Prince taunt Dargis, whose plan is exposed, and the two cats are seen by the solicitors.
-Dargis barges in, holding a blunderbuss and threatening the solicitors if they do not sign the papers giving him ownership of the estate while also taking Liz hostage.
-Jon attempts to force Dargis to release Liz by holding a crossbow at him, only for Dargis to threaten to kill Jon for getting involved in the first place.
-Garfield and Prince, with the help of Odie and Jon, save the day while Smithee alerts the authorities and Dargis is arrested for his crimes.
-Garfield, who had been trying to stop Jon from proposing to Liz, has a change of heart: he helps Jon propose to Liz, and she accepts.
+Garfield and Prince taunt Dargis, whose plan is exposed, and the duo are seen by the solicitors.
+A blunderbuss-wielding Dargis barges in and threatens the solicitors into signing the estate over to him, while also taking Liz hostage.
+A crossbow-wielding Jon attempts to force Dargis to release Liz, only for Dargis to threaten to murder him for getting involved in the first place.
+Jon manages to defeat him as Smithee alerts the authorities, and Dargis is arrested.
+Garfield, who had been trying to stop Jon from proposing to Liz, has a change of heart: he helps Jon propose to Liz and she accepts.